slipperydream/MeteorHammer/README.md

 - Add high score saving

-- Add enemy chaining for score multiplier
-    - Should be able to use a timer to start and stop the chaining

 - Remove shield and make it an item.
   - Add animation for shield being hit